josecampana/B2BServices_4_newcomers/README.md

     - Dockerfile: the one we are using to deploy (BTW we use [nodejs LTS (alpine)](https://github.com/nodejs/release#release-schedule) image) => **please use LTS node ver in your local**
 - .gitignore
 - package.json
+- **.npmrc**: to allow build system to reach our @b2b modules in our artifactory
 - README.md: with important info about the project, how to run it, debug it, ENV vars needed...

+You could check a typical [package.json example here](./b2b-mm-test-api/package.json)

 ### Directory levels